kxdang/kiendang.me/content/blog/074-march-2020-pomodoro/index.md

 ## <center>Reflection

-March has been very eventful and uneventful month.
+March has been both eventful and uneventful.
 I was in Amsterdam this month for 5 days, and shortly after coming home, [COVID-19 news](/071-covid-19/) took over in North America.

 I managed to put in work this month and completing a lot more Pomodoro's than I expected even though I had 5 days of non-productive work.
 Undoubtedly due to the self quarantining and social distancing required by the government.